Chapter 8.6 – Port Management, Governance and Leadership

 1. Leadership Challenges for Port Directors and Executive Staff

-The intent here is not to elaborate on the merits of different models on port governance but to examine how the governance model affects the role of the chief executive.
+The intent here is not to elaborate on the merits of different models of port governance but to examine how the governance model affects the role of the chief executive.
 What characteristics of a public port authority make its chief executive different from their equivalent in other business enterprises?

-- The public port director is typically a government employee.
+1. The public port director is typically a government employee.
 For example, the director of the Port of Long Beach, California, is an employee of the City of Long Beach.
 In contrast, the director of the Port of Baltimore, Maryland, is an employee of the Maryland State Department of Transportation.
-Depending on transparency laws where the port is located, the public port director’s salary may be a matter of public record.
+Depending on the transparency laws where the port is located, the public port director’s salary may be a matter of public record.

-- A port that is not financially sustainable and must rely on tax assessments or voter-approved general-obligation bonds will have less independence in spending than a port that has the ability to issue revenue bonds.
+9. A port that is not financially sustainable and must rely on tax assessments or voter-approved general-obligation bonds will have less independence in spending than a port that has the ability to issue revenue bonds.
 The ability to make longer-term investments that port customers want can be affected by this lack of autonomy in financing.

-- Employees of a public port may be hired and fired in accordance with the policies of the governmental authority of which it is a part.
+10. Employees of a public port may be hired and fired in accordance with the policies of the governmental authority of which it is a part.
 However, some ports have the right to operate their own personnel departments.

 2. The Need for Alignment on the Port Mission